 Experiential Learning & Pro Bono

-Through our Pro Bono Experiential Learning Requirement, students can get their feet wet with a group pro bono project as early the spring of first year.
-Many students take part in Alternative Spring Break spending an intensive week working locally at the Committee for Public Counsel Services in Fall River, MA while others go far and wide doing public defender work in the Bronx, or legal services work in Mississippi, or mountain top removal work in West Virginia.
+Through our Pro Bono Experiential Learning Requirement, students can get their feet wet with a pro bono project as early as the spring of first year.
+Many students take part in Alternative Spring Break, spending an intensive week working locally at the Committee for Public Counsel Services in Fall River, Masssachusetts, while others go far and wide doing public defender work in Bronx, New York, legal services work in Mississippi, or mountain top removal work in West Virginia.

 Through our Clinical Externship Programs, second and third-year students earn academic credit while working (often as certified student attorneys) under the supervision of legal services lawyers, public defenders, prosecutors, government attorneys, corporate counsel, or judges in the local community.

-And through our In-House Clinical Programs, students represent their own clients from start-to-finish under the supervision of full-time faculty members in our Community Economic Development Clinic, Criminal Defense Clinic, and our Immigration Clinic.
+Through our In-House Clinical Programs, students handle their own clients and cases from start to finish under the supervision of full-time faculty members in our Business Start-up Clinic, Criminal Defense Clinic and Immigration Clinic.
 In these programs, law students learn what it means to have complete responsibility for a client (under the guidance of a faculty member) and to handle each stage of a client’s case.
-In addition, through the Mediation Clinic, students literally mediate their own cases (under the watchful eye of a faculty member) in local courts in an effort to guide parties to a resolution that avoids the adversarial court system.
+And through our Veterans Disability Appeals Field Clinic, students represent clients under the direct supervision of highly experienced appellate lawyers working as members of our adjunct faculty.
+In each of these programs, law students learn what it means to have complete responsibility for a client (under the guidance of a faculty member) and to handle each stage of a client's case.

-Through the Marine Affairs Institute (MAI) Sea Grant Law Fellows Program (one of only four Sea Grant legal programs in the nation), fellows will research real-world, important, timely questions of marine law and policy raised by organizations in and beyond Rhode Island.
-This opportunity not only helps coastal constituents but enables students to produce a high-quality writing sample, and provides students valuable opportunities to engage with the professional law and policy world.
+Through the Marine Affairs Institute (MAI) Sea Grant Law Fellows Program, one of only four Sea Grant legal programs in the nation, fellows will research real-world, important, and timely questions of marine law and policy raised by organizations in and beyond Rhode Island.
+This opportunity enables students to produce a high-quality writing sample and provides students valuable opportunities to engage with the professional law and policy world.